6 tried and tested content ideation tips for your website

 Keyword research

 Keyword research tools are a good, reliable place to start for generating content ideas and forming topic clusters for your blog section.
-Using keyword research software allows you to create data-led strategies, allowing search activity and demand to guide the blog content you curate.
+Using keyword research software allows you to create data-led strategies, letting search activity and demand guide the blog content you curate.

-As you can see below in the screenshot taken from AHRefs Keyword Explorer, it’s fairly easy to gather long-tail keywords to find out what users are seeking in their Google searches.
-You would export these data and sift through them to find the most relevant keywords to your service, offering or industry.
-When selecting these keywords, you’d form content that targets them, taking into account the search intent, competitiveness and overall demand for it.
+As you can see below in the screenshot taken from AHRefs Keyword Explorer, it’s fairly easy to gather long-tail keywords to find out what users are looking for in their Google searches.
+You can export this data and sift through it to find the most relevant keywords to your service, solution or industry.
+When selecting these keywords, you can then form a content plan that targets them.

 Top tip: Be mindful of keyword difficulty as this indicates the competitiveness of a keyword.
-Whilst you should take this metric with a pinch of salt, you should review results pages for your chosen keywords to determine your ranking potential.
+Whilst we recommend taking this metric with a pinch of salt, you should review results pages for your chosen keywords to determine your ranking potential.
 For example, a new website with a low domain authority is unlikely to outrank long-established, powerful sites with a domain rating of 80 or higher.

 For more information on how to carry out keyword research, read our related guides!